 For the iodine calculation the thermal hydraulic nodalisation was condensed to 13 iodine compartments by combining several zones into one iodine compartment.
-This COCOSYS-AIM feature takes into account the different spatial accuracy requirements of the modules and reduces the calculation time.
+This COCOSYS-AIM feature considers the different spatial accuracy requirements of the modules and reduces the calculation time.